M3U8 Downloader - Inspect Permitted HLS Manifests

 Is an M3U8 URL the finished video file?

-Usually no. An M3U8 URL commonly points to a playlist of segments, variants, audio tracks, subtitles, or encryption information.
+Usually no. An M3U8 URL commonly points to a playlist that can reference variants, media segments, audio tracks, subtitles, encryption tags, and expiration rules.

 Can AnyVidDL download DRM-protected M3U8 streams?